 UPCES courses are offered Monday-Thursday during the academic year.
 UPCES does not have Friday classes.
-View the Course Schedule page for a copy of the Spring 2013 weekly schedule.
+View the following Course Schedule to see the Spring 2017 weekly schedule.

 All UPCES courses are designed specifically for Juniors and Seniors and correspond to the upper-level credit distinctions provided at most North American universities.
 UPCES courses are not assigned specific course numbers because this system is not used at Charles University.
 Please feel free to contact the UPCES staff to determine where UPCES courses would fall in your home university's numbering system.

 UPCES professors are leading scholars in their fields and hold distinguised teaching credentials.
 Faculty members are drawn from the university and also include government leaders and industry specialist.

 If a student is interested in a specific course that is not being offered during the semester, it is possible to arrange an Independent Study course with an UPCES professor.
 This requires the approval of the UPCES Director, the chosen professor, and the student's home institution.

 UPCES firmly believes that learning the Czech language is an integral part of the study abroad experience in Prague.
 UPCES students are required to take the course Elementary Czech Language for the duration of the semester.
 Students with a background in Czech language may be enrolled in an upper-level course.